christwinn/woocommerce-api-client-java/README.md

 }
 ```

----

 ## 🔗 Stay Connected

-✨ We’re constantly improving this client with new features!
+- ✨ We're constantly improving this client with new features!
-💡 Have suggestions or need help?
-Open an [issue](https://github.com/YOUR_REPO/issues) or contribute!
+- 💡 Have suggestions or need help?
+Open an issue or contribute!

 🚀 Happy coding! 😊

-**Your WTX Labs Team 🚀**
+**Your WTX Labs Team** 🚀